fvafrCU/contents/README.rst

-Then excperting the marked comments
+Then excerpting the marked comments

 .. code:: python